 Securing private gifts for Arkansas Tech University is a team effort.
-Faculty, staff, and administrative personnel are considered to be the principal members of the fund-raising team at Arkansas Tech University.
+Faculty, staff, and administrative personnel are considered impactful members of the fundraising efforts at Arkansas Tech University.
 The contacts and communication each employee at Tech has with the students throughout their college careers, and afterwards, is an important first step in developing alumni who care enough about their alma mater to contribute to its support.
 The Arkansas Tech University Foundation serves as a channel for all private gifts which benefit Arkansas Tech University.
 All Arkansas Tech University fundraising activities must be approved in advance of the activity through the Development Office, Administration Building, Room 209.